brunogotts/apiQuandlExtractStocksPrice/README.md

 # apiQuandlExtractStocksPrice

-This code extract and clean stock price data from quandl API for Power BI input.
+This code extract and transform stock price data from quandl API for Power BI input.